-Now mind you the Macbook Air has a 1.86ghz dual core processor compared to the Sandy Bridge quad core i7 2.2ghz from the Pro model.
+The Macbook Air has a 1.86ghz dual-core processor compared to the Sandy Bridge quad-core i7 2.2ghz from the Pro model.
 That’s two generations behind and lacking two extra cores; it shows.
-This is the strength of the current MacBook Pro generation; it really is a portable workhorse.
-It should also be shared that the Macbook Pro’s processor kept a 20 ~ 25% margin at all time, whereas the Air kept pushing its limits.
+This is the strength of the current MacBook Pro generation; it is a portable workhorse.
+It should also be shared that the Macbook Pro’s processor always kept a 20 ~ 25% margin, whereas the Air kept pushing its limits.

 This particular model comes equipped with a Radeon 6750m 1gb GPU.
-That’s up from the Nvidia 330m 512mb present in previous Macbooks.
+That’s up from the Nvidia 330m 512mb in previous Macbooks.
 Now it’s time to see how much difference a year makes.
-Games were either tested in Mac natively or under Bootcamp (windows 7, 64bit).
+Games were tested on Mac natively or under Bootcamp (windows 7, 64bit).

 Macbook Pro 2010: 41fps (medium)

-That’s pretty good and I actually got a little daring.
-So I upped the resolution to 1670×1050 (native, BTO), and ran the same tests.
+That’s pretty good, and I got a little daring.
+So I upped the resolution to 1670×1050 (native, BTO) and ran the same tests.

 Macbook Pro 2011 (native resolution, high): 23

-Using the native resolution some gamers may want to divert to medium settings.
-Still, for a laptop, these are really decent scores!
+Using the native resolution, some gamers may want to divert to medium settings.
+Still, for a laptop, these are decent scores!

 Company of heroes

-For no apparent reason, Company of Heroes can be run at full and the game still looks terrific.
+Company of Heroes can be run fully, for no apparent reason, and the game still looks terrific.
 The minimum was 1.8fps, but upon further investigation, this only happened once for a split second.
-So seemingly the system was doing something in the background which caused some momentary instability.
+So seemingly, the system was doing something in the background which caused some momentary instability.

 Codemasters’ latest racer.
 I used the latest 1.01 patch (DX11) and the internal benchmarking tool, which includes a full grid lap around the Silverstone circuit.
 Remember that DX11 settings are only used in the ultra range.